utmapp/mac.getutm.app/_virtual_machines/ubuntu-20.04.md

 3. In the EFI shell make sure you see `FS0: Alias(s):CD0h0a0a::BLK1:` near the top or something similar.
 If not, then double check your configuration and make sure you have a removable drive configured and the installer ISO mounted.
 Also check that your ISO is valid.
 4. Type in: `fs0:\efi\boot\bootaa64.efi` and you should see GRUB.
 Then select `Ubuntu Server` to continue with the install.

-### Networking is unavailable after switching between Console Only and Full Graphics modes
+### Networking is unavailable

-When switching between display modes, the network adapter may be renamed by Ubuntu.
+When switching between display modes or changing hardware settings, the network adapter may be renamed by Ubuntu.
 To fix this, you need to set up networking again.

 1. Run `ip link show` and look at the last adapter name.
 For example, it may be listed as `enp0s9`.
 2. Edit `/etc/netplan/00-installer-config.yaml` and copy your configuration for `enp0s8` (or whatever the old adapter was named) and paste it immediately after for `enp0s9` (or whatever the new adapter is named).
 3. Reboot and you should be able to use networking in both display modes.

+On older versions of Ubuntu and other Linux distributions, you may not have Netplan.
+In that case, refer to support documents for your distribution on how to set up a new network adapter as the name of the adapter may have changed.